“`html

 - Virginia does not issue a standalone laser technician license — laser procedures operate under physician/medical director oversight, making program-level certification your primary credential

-- AVI Career Training’s Cosmetic Laser Technology program is COE-accredited and based in Vienna, VA, serving students across Northern Virginia and the DC metro area
+- AVI Career Training’s Cosmetic Laser Technology program (NO FINANCIAL AID FOR THIS PROGRAM) is COE-accredited and based in Vienna, VA, serving students across Northern Virginia and the DC metro area

 - Laser and esthetic technicians in the Northern Virginia/DC metro market typically earn $45,000 – $75,000+ annually, depending on setting, specialization, and commission structure